 My first thought was OMG how nasty and why would a kid…..
 Then have you ever sensed doom approaching?
 That overwhelming feeling like something just isn’t right.
 Well, it hit me.
 So I decided to look for my son.
 I found him near the ball pit.
 He sees me and goes It just came out.
 I look at his legs and they are darker than normal and at that moment my worst fear was confirmed.

 The current HAZMAT situation occurring was my child.
 I scooped him up and took him to the bathroom as discretely as possible.
-Once in the safety of the bathroom, I strip him down and I wash him up.
-His underwear went in the garbage wrapped in numerous paper towels.
-His shorts got rinsed the best I could all the while thanking everything they were black so not a noticeable stain.
-I asked him again what happened and he tells me that although he squeezed his cheeks together it came out anyway.
+Once in the safety of the bathroom, I washed him and his shorts the best I could.

 As we left the bathroom an employee approached.
 I tensed ready to be kicked out and then she speaks.
 She tells me how sorry she is that this happened and she noticed I had washed my son’s hands and she hopes he didn’t get any poop on him.
-Apparently, a child had an accident and it was in the tunnels, the ball pit, a streak down the slide… They were going to have to close for the day to call in a cleaning crew but wanted to give me free passes for my troubles.
+Apparently, a child had an accident and it was in the tunnels, the ball pit, a streak down the slide… They were going to have to close for the day to call in a cleaning crew.

 Later that day I had a realization.
 It wasn’t his fault.
 It was my fault.
 I had pushed him to potty train and he wasn’t ready.
 He had a good start and instead of going at his own pace I pushed thinking he was a big boy.
 Instead, he was still my little man who got distracted playing and just kept going.
 I decided maybe we would wait a bit to continue potty training.